EU wants more reporting by firms of U.S. requests for data

 A way of proving that U.S. authorities’ access to data is targeted would be by having the companies disclose aggregate figures on government requests as part of an annual review of the new data transfer framework, sources familiar with the matter said.

-Many big U.S. tech companies such as Microsoft (MSFT.O), Yahoo YHOO.O and Facebook (FB.O) already publish figures on government requests for account data.
+Many big U.S. tech companies such as Microsoft, Yahoo and Facebook already publish figures on government requests for account data.

 “It’s also in (the companies’) interest to be really open and transparent about it,” said one of the sources, referring to government requests for data.